 In a part-time role, you can still benefit from steady income and have extra time to ease into the role of a retiree.

 Similar to lending a hand to your old employer would be the position as a mentor or life coach.
 While younger professionals are filled with desire and passion to succeed, they still don’t have the business experience that you possess.
 In the role of a mentor, retirees are able to guide and mold their students into successful business leaders, helping them avoid mistakes that have tripped others up in the past.

-Consultants, similar to mentors, provide guidance and leverage their experience - making consulting another good paying job for retirees.
+Consultants, similar to mentors, provide guidance and leverage their experience - making consulting another good-paying job for retirees to supplement income.
 With excellent communication skills, experience, and the ability to provide value where others cannot, consultants can work in many industries with success.